krahets/hello-algo/docs-en/chapter_array_and_linkedlist/linked_list.md

 ## Typical Applications of Linked Lists

-Singly linked lists are commonly used to implement stacks, queues, hash tables, and graphs.
+Singly linked lists are frequently utilized in implementing stacks, queues, hash tables, and graphs.

-- **Stacks and Queues**: When insertion and deletion operations are performed at one end of the linked list, it exhibits last-in-first-out characteristics, corresponding to a stack.
-When insertion is at one end and deletion is at the other, it shows first-in-first-out characteristics, corresponding to a queue.
+- **Stacks and Queues**: In singly linked lists, if insertions and deletions occur at the same end, it behaves like a stack (last-in-first-out).
+Conversely, if insertions are at one end and deletions at the other, it functions like a queue (first-in-first-out).
-- **Hash Tables**: Chaining is one of the mainstream solutions to hash collisions, where all colliding elements are placed in a linked list.
+- **Hash Tables**: Linked lists are used in chaining, a popular method for resolving hash collisions.
+Here, all collided elements are grouped into a linked list.
-- **Graphs**: Adjacency lists are a common way to represent graphs, where each vertex is associated with a linked list.
-Each element in the list represents other vertices connected to that vertex.
+- **Graphs**: Adjacency lists, a standard method for graph representation, associate each graph vertex with a linked list.
+This list contains elements that represent vertices connected to the corresponding vertex.

-Doubly linked lists are commonly used in scenarios that require quick access to the previous and next elements.
+Doubly linked lists are ideal for scenarios requiring rapid access to preceding and succeeding elements.

-- **Advanced Data Structures**: For example, in red-black trees and B-trees, we need to access a node's parent, which can be achieved by storing a reference to the parent node in each node, similar to a doubly linked list.
+- **Advanced Data Structures**: In structures like red-black trees and B-trees, accessing a node's parent is essential.
+This is achieved by incorporating a reference to the parent node in each node, akin to a doubly linked list.
-- **Browser History**: In web browsers, when a user clicks the forward or backward button, the browser needs to know the previously and next visited web pages.
-The properties of a doubly linked list make this operation simple.
+- **Browser History**: In web browsers, doubly linked lists facilitate navigating the history of visited pages when users click forward or back.
-- **LRU Algorithm**: In Least Recently Used (LRU) cache eviction algorithms, we need to quickly find the least recently used data and support rapid addition and deletion of nodes.
-Here, using a doubly linked list is very appropriate.
+- **LRU Algorithm**: Doubly linked lists are apt for Least Recently Used (LRU) cache eviction algorithms, enabling swift identification of the least recently used data and facilitating fast node addition and removal.

-Circular linked lists are commonly used in scenarios requiring periodic operations, such as resource scheduling in operating systems.
+Circular linked lists are ideal for applications that require periodic operations, such as resource scheduling in operating systems.

-- **Round-Robin Scheduling Algorithm**: In operating systems, the round-robin scheduling algorithm is a common CPU scheduling algorithm that cycles through a group of processes.
-Each process is assigned a time slice, and when it expires, the CPU switches to the next process.
-This circular operation can be implemented using a circular linked list.
+- **Round-Robin Scheduling Algorithm**: In operating systems, the round-robin scheduling algorithm is a common CPU scheduling method, requiring cycling through a group of processes.
+Each process is assigned a time slice, and upon expiration, the CPU rotates to the next process.
+This cyclical operation can be efficiently realized using a circular linked list, allowing for a fair and time-shared system among all processes.
-- **Data Buffers**: Circular linked lists may also be used in some data buffer implementations.
-For instance, in audio and video players, the data stream might be divided into multiple buffer blocks placed in a circular linked list to achieve seamless playback.
+- **Data Buffers**: Circular linked lists are also used in data buffers, like in audio and video players, where the data stream is divided into multiple buffer blocks arranged in a circular fashion for seamless playback.